ka-afsharian/qoiconverter/README.md

 # qoiconverter

-QOI to .ppm Converter for Linux
+.qoi to .ppm Converter for Linux

 # How to build: